dmitry-strungar/about-me/README_ENG.md

-# Dmitry Strungar - BI Analyst
+# Dmitry Strungar - Data Analyst

 ## About Me

-I am a BI Analyst with practical experience in data analysis, SQL, Python, and BI tools.
+I am a Data Analyst with practical experience in data analysis, SQL, Python, and BI tools.
 I focus on transforming raw data into clear insights and interactive dashboards to support business decision-making.

 I completed a professional retraining program in BI Analytics, where I developed analytical solutions including product analytics, customer segmentation, SQL-based analysis, and management dashboards.

 My portfolio demonstrates: data preparation, metrics calculation, analysis and visualization.

-I am currently seeking a BI Analyst position where I can contribute to business analytics and continue developing my skills in a commercial environment.
+I am currently seeking a Data Analyst position where I can contribute to business analytics and continue developing my skills in a commercial environment.

 A certificate of completion of the course is available in the repository.